Android Central Verdict

 Amazon Echo (3rd Gen) Should you buy it?

 Yes!
-No really, you should get this if you need to upgrade an old Echo, or if you're looking to only have one smart speaker in your personal space.
+No really, you should get this if you need to upgrade an old Echo, or if you're looking for the best Alexa speaker to put in your personal space.
 It's big enough to fill a decent-sized room with sound, but small enough that it's not going to stick out like a sore thumb amongst your other decor.
 Plus, it comes in 5 really nice colors!

 I really and truly believe the Echo (3rd Gen) is a good product.
 It's well-built, it doesn't try to be anything it's not, and it's still in the "affordable" range at even at its full-price (though we've seen it discounted by nearly half-price recently).
 For the money, there really isn't a better mid-sized smart speaker around.